Teddy Bear, Duke & Psycho

-Teddy Bear, Duke & Psycho is the fifth studio album by English synth-pop band Heaven 17, released in September 1988 by Virgin Records, the band's last studio album for the label.
+Teddy Bear, Duke & Psycho is the fifth studio album by the English synth-pop band Heaven 17, released on 26 September 1988 by Virgin Records, the band's last studio album for the label.

 The album was not a commercial success and failed to enter the UK Albums Chart.
-The lead single "The Ballad of Go Go Brown" peaked at number 91 in the UK Singles Chart and the second, "Train of Love in Motion", failed to chart.
+The lead single "The Ballad of Go Go Brown" peaked at number 91 in the UK singles chart and the second, "Train of Love in Motion", failed to chart.

 Production

 Speaking to International Musician and Recording World magazine in 1988, Ware said of Teddy Bear, Duke & Psycho: "This is the album that should have been made between Penthouse and Pavement and The Luxury Gap.
 A lot of the lyrical content is similar to side two of Penthouse."
 Comparing the album's greater use of synthesisers and sampling than the more organic Pleasure One (1986), Ware commented: "We decided that our strength lay in synthetic manipulation.
 We've actually absorbed the potential of sampling technology more than most bands.
 We're using it as a replacement and enhancement for real instruments, rather than as a little gimmick that's thrown in."
-The album's cover art is reminiscent of promotional material for the 1969 New York-based film Midnight Cowboy.
+The album's cover art is reminiscent of promotional material for the American drama film Midnight Cowboy (1969).